Work in Malaysia

 Each type of pass has its own criteria for acceptance, with a number of stipulations that must be met in order to qualify.

-Numerous documents are also required to apply for an employment pass, so to ensure your employer has everything it needs, visit the Immigration Department of Malaysia .
+Numerous documents are also required to apply for an employment pass.
+These include:

 However, if you do encounter any problems, ENIC-NARIC, with the support of UNESCO, has provided information and resources for recognition purposes in the Asia-Pacific region.

-If you are planning on remaining in Malaysia for more than 182 days in a year, you will be considered a resident under Malaysian tax law.
-This means you will be required to pay taxes.
-To register for a tax number and pay your tax online, visit the Malaysian Inland Revenue Board (IRBM).
+If you're planning on remaining in Malaysia for more than 182 days in a year, you'll be considered a resident under Malaysian tax law.
+This means you'll be required to pay taxes.
+To register for a tax number and pay your tax online, visit the Malaysian Inland Revenue Board (LHDN).

 Find out more